JiggityMaggotKetamynes/Chips/YC_application.md

 for a perpetual futures contract.
 A perpetual futures contract of any two commodities, namely those that haven’t been paired previously, or prohibited to be paired.
+        - Perpetual swaps use a funding rate to pay out P&L based on relative price movmements between paired commodities(lumber,silver -- monero/oil).
+We choose perpetual swpas because it is a future contract that is not exercisable, it doesn't require physical future transfer of goods, but allows for exposure to price action.
+It is like continuing to roll over an options contract indefintelyuntil you close the position.
     - Users acquire coins through mining, airdrop(instant egalitarian issuance), atomic swaps w/ other currencies, or purchasing it w/ dollars, other cyrptos
         -  Users can stake their coins that pay yields – driven by demand for